 Our team of signalling engineers work on complex projects across the United Kingdom.
 We predominately work on early project development including the definition of signalling schemes and its requirements, designing signalling layouts with associated signalling principles and the integration of signalling designs into the wider multi-disciplinary project design environment.

-As a Graduate Engineer within the Signalling team you will be a key part of the delivery process tasked with working on a number of our rail projects in support of and under the guidance of our senior team members.
-Your work will initially focus on developing your underlying signalling principles knowledge in order to support signalling plan development.
+Our Graduate engineers in the Signalling team are a key part of the delivery process tasked with working on a number of our rail projects in support of and under the guidance of our senior team members.
+Focused on developing underlying signalling principles knowledge in order to support signalling plan development.

 - MEng Civil Engineering (Track)